mediacloud/backend/doc/logging.markdown

 }
 ```

-If called from MediaWords::CM::Mine, this will get printed by the default STDERR appender as:
+If called from MediaWords::TM::Mine, this will get printed by the default STDERR appender as:

 ```
 2016/04/13 13:59:35 MediaWords.CM.Mine: SKIP - NO CONTENT